markjprice/cs13net9/docs/errata/improvements.md

 - [Page 752 - Creating data repositories with caching for entities](#page-752---creating-data-repositories-with-caching-for-entities)
 - [Appendix - Exercise 3.1 – Test your knowledge](#appendix---exercise-31--test-your-knowledge)

+# Introducing C# and .NET

+> Thanks to **eddyyxxyy** in the book's Discord channel for asking a question that prompted this improvement item.

+Throughout the book I introduce C# and .NET and how they are related, but this information is spread over multiple chapters.
+Readers who are completely new to the technologies might still have some questions like "if theres ways of building C# programs without .NET".
+In the next edition, I will start *Chapter 1* with a brief introduction of C# and .NET and how they are related:

+C# and .NET are closely related technologies.
+C# is a programming language that compiles to intermediate language (IL) code that can be loaded and JIT compiled to native CPU instructions that are execute by your computer.
+There are other languages like Visual Basic .NET and F# that also compile to intermediate language (IL) code, so they are alternatives to C#.
+You can build .NET projects without C#, but C# cannot build projects for any platform except .NET.
+In theory, since C# is an open standard, someone could create a C# compiler that builds projects for other platforms, but in practice, no one has done this.

 # Page 15 - Listing and removing versions of .NET